sourcegraph/about/handbook/engineering/security/reporting-vulnerabilities.md

 For all submissions, please include:

 1. A full description of the vulnerability being reported.
-This includes the exploitability and impact
+This includes the exploitability and impact.
 1. An explanation of all steps required to reproduce the vulnerability.
 This may include any or all of the following:
     1. Exploit code
     1. Screenshots